Doaba: Dhak

 The area known as Dhak includes the eastern part of Phillaur tehsil and Nawanshahr district.
 The Grand Trunk road separates the Dhak area from the Manjki area.
 The middle part of Phagwara tehsil is in Dhak.
-The region is referred to as Dhak as there was an abundance of Dhak trees in this area in the past.
-A Dhak tree is also known as Palah and is classed as the Butea Monosperma tree.
-There are many villages in Phagwara tehsil alone which incorporate the word Dhak, such as Dhak Palahi, Dhak Dhadoli, Dhak Chachoki.
-Indeed, Palahi is so called as the area was covered by a Dhak forest.

-Although Phagwara tehsil includes the Dhak area, the type of soil has traditionally been midway between clay loan or loamy clay and therefore the traditional main crop rotations were maize-wheat, paddy-wheat, sugarcane-wheat, and fodder-wheat, cotton-wheat.
-However, the current crop rotations in Punjab as a whole have altered to keep up with changes in ground conditions.
+Phagwara tehsil includes the Dhak area.
+The type of soil has traditionally been midway between clay loan or loamy clay and therefore the traditional main crop rotations were maize-wheat, paddy-wheat, sugarcane-wheat, and fodder-wheat, cotton-wheat.

 Dona

-The word ‘Dona’ means that the soil is formed of two constituents, sand and clay, with sand predominating.
+The word 'Dona' means that the soil is formed of two constituents, sand and clay, with sand predominating.
 The area to the south of the river Beas falls within Dona.
 This area is formed by a part of the Kapurthala district.

 Due to the type of soil in Dona, the main crop rotations traditionally being followed were: groundnut-wheat, groundnut-fallow, maize-wheat, cotton-wheat, and fodder-wheat.
-However, as elsewhere, the crop rotations alter according to current ground conditions.

 Bet

 The portion of Doaba that lies in the area between the river tract falling between the Beas and Black Bein is called "Bet".
-Any area near a river is also called Bet and therefore, there are Bet areas in all area of Punjab which adjoin a river.

 The soil in Bet is clay loam or loamy or clay, and therefore the main crop rotations traditionally being followed were: paddy-wheat, maize-wheat, fodder-wheat, and toria-wheat.